-We work with an amazing locally owned operator in Costa Rica who helped us source family-friendly hotels with large rooms and provided recommendations to choose from, saving us time from researching.
-We were very happy with the hotels selected for us, a crowd favourite was our hotel in Manuel Antonio, which had disused aeroplanes that had been converted, perched high on a platform deck offering sweeping views of the Pacific Ocean.
+We work with an amazing locally owned operator in Costa Rica who helped us source family-friendly hotels with large rooms.
+They provided recommendations to choose from, saving us time from researching.
+We were very happy with the hotels selected for us, a crowd favourite was our hotel in Manuel Antonio.
+It had disused aeroplanes that had been converted, perched high on a platform deck offering sweeping views of the Pacific Ocean.
 My kids loved it and immediately made a beeline for it.
 Every hotel we stayed at offered a wide choice of tasty breakfast options to suit our picky kid’s taste buds.

 Was there anything that you wish you knew before travelling to Costa Rica with two young children?

 Thankfully, we were well prepared beforehand.
 We bought kid-friendly sunscreen, insect repellent and ointments at home.
 We were glad we did as we found them to be very expensive there.